More Detail Below. Or Get Factors For Another Number...

-A prime factorization is the result of factoring a number into a set of components which are all prime numbers.
+A prime factorization is the result of factoring a number into a set of components which every member is a prime number.
 This is generally written by showing 26 as a product of its prime factors.
 For 26, this result would be:26 = 2 x 13

 Yes!
 26 is a composite number.
 It is the product of two positive numbers other than 1 and itself.

 No!
 26 is not a square number.
 The square root of this number (5.10) is not an integer.

 This number has 4 factors: 1, 2, 13, 26